frances-joffany-navarro/calculator-vuejs/README.md

-# Calculator Project in VueJS
+# Calculator using VueJS 2
-This is a starter project using VueJS.
-I created this project for me to familiarize myself in using VueJS and to apply what I learned.
+I created this calculator project for me to familiarize in using VueJS 2 and to apply what I learned by watching tutorials in VueJS 2.
+I am currently following a Junior Web Developer training at Becode.
+I worked on this project on May 12 - 13, 2021

 - I can create a Vue project using **Vue CLI**